MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

 ## Prerequisites

+* PureCloud for Salesforce installed in your Salesforce organization.
+  For more information, see [Set up the PureCloud for Salesforce integration](https://help.mypurecloud.com/?p=39326).
-* PureCloud for Salesforce installed in your Salesforce organization using a version of the [PureCloud for Salesforce](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000000pvMdEAI) managed package that supports Lightning Message Service.
+  * Version of the [PureCloud for Salesforce](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000000pvMdEAI) managed package that supports Lightning Message Service.
 * ACD chat working in your PureCloud organization.